 Internal audit is a statutory service in the context of the Accounts and Audit Regulations (Amendment)(England) 2015.
-Section 151 of the Local Government Act 1972 requires local authorities to make arrangements for the proper administration of their financial affairs and appoint a Chief Financial Officer to have responsibility for those arrangements
+Section 151 of the Local Government Act 1972 requires local authorities to make arrangements for the proper administration of their

 The Local Government, England and Wales, Accounts and Audit Regulations 2015 states that: "A relevant authority must undertake an effective internal audit to evaluate the effectiveness of its risk management, control and governance processes, taking into account public sector internal auditing standards or guidance".
 These Standards have been adopted by the Fire Authority's internal audit section.

-Public Sector Internal Audit Standards plying the IIA International Standar a UK Public Sector Internal audit have the right of access to all records, assets, personnel and premises, including those of partner organisations, and has the authority to obtain such information and explanations as it considers necessary to fulfil its responsibilities.
+Public Sector Internal Audit Standards Applies the 1th International Standards to the 10° Public Standard